jakubkarabula/mysite/md/professional.md

 [Open vCPE & SD-WAN Solution powered by Cloudify - UI [youtube]](https://www.youtube.com/watch?v=xjn4gyXKAM8)

-## 3. Recent work experience (full on linkedin)
+## 3. Recent work experience (full on Linkedin)

 ### Contentful, Senior Software Engineer (currently)

-- Helping to ship a new application (Merge App) to major customers, leading development of parts of said application (eg introducing a way to integrate it with CI/CD).
+- Helping to ship a new application (Merge App) to major customers, leading the development of parts of the said application (eg introducing a way to integrate it with CI/CD).

 [Merge App on Contentful](https://www.contentful.com/marketplace/app/merge/)